 According to the MBS data for 2021/22, South Australia ranked 5th of 8 states and territories in Australia in terms of MBS Telehealth item claims despite the telehealth policy changes during and after COVID-19 (DoHAC 2022c).
 De Guzman (2022) argues that although permanent funding is necessary for telehealth sustainability, other factors such as presence of time pressures, consumer preferences and perceived capacity to provide high-quality patient care virtually must be considered to encourage long-term telehealth adoption and sustainable change in primary care in Australia.
 White (2022) supports the view that more needs to be done to improve telehealth going forward.
 Specifically, there is a need to effectively train clinicians to competently utilize and be confident using this telehealth and educate patients on necessary skills and etiquette.

-9.3 Opportunities and priorities - Digital Health
+9.5 Opportunities and priorities - Digital Health

-Table 10 summarises the priorities arising from the analysis of digital health needs identified in the Adelaide PHN region and the opportunities for how they will be addressed.
-All four priorities were unchanged from the 2021 Needs Assessment.
+Table 17 summarises the priorities arising from the analysis of digital health needs identified in the Adelaide PHN region and the opportunities for how they will be addressed.
+One additional priority was identified as a result of consultation activities undertaken in 2023.

-Table 10 Digital Health Priority Statements for the Adelaide PHN, 2022
+Table 17 Digital Health Priority Statements for the Adelaide PHN, 2023

-Priority Priority area Priority sub-category Expected Outcome Primary health care providers have access to resources and support to improve digital health literacy Digital Health Practice support Health care providers are aware of the digital health systems and technologies Primary health care providers are supported to adopt and fully implement digital health technologies Digital Health System integration PHNs support health care providers to use digital health systems to improve patient care and communication Primary care providers are supported to use digital health tools to share clinical information and improve timeliness of communication Digital Health Continuity of care PHNs support health care providers to use digital health systems to improve patient care and communication Primary care providers are supported to use digital health tools that improve safety and quality of care Digital Health Safety and quality of care Digital health enables better coordinated care and better informed treatment decisions
+Priority Priority area Priority sub-category Expected Outcome Potential lead agency and/or opportunities for collaboration and partnership Primary health care providers have access to resources and support to improve digital health literacy Digital Health Practice support Health care providers are aware of the digital health systems and technologies Adelaide PHN Primary Health Care providers ADHA SA Health LHNs Primary health care providers are supported to adopt and fully implement digital health technologies Digital Health System integration Adelaide PHN supports health care providers to use digital health systems to improve patient care and communication Adelaide PHN Primary Health Care providers ADHA SA Health LHNs Primary care providers are supported to use digital health tools to share clinical information and improve timeliness of communication Digital Health Continuity of care Adelaide PHN supports health care providers to use digital health systems to improve patient care and communication Adelaide PHN Primary Health Care providers ADHA SA Health LHNs Primary care providers are supported to use digital health tools that improve safety and quality of care Digital Health Safety and quality of care Digital health enables better coordinated care and better informed treatment decisions Adelaide PHN Primary Health Care providers ADHA SA Health LHNs